Predicting how England vs Wales will play out

 What is the team news?

-Gareth Southgate is not expected to make wholesale changes to his side despite England’s strong position in Group B.
+Gareth Southgate is not expected to make wholesale changes to his side despite England’s strong position in Group B, but Kyle Walker and Jordan Henderson are set to make ther first starts of the World Cup.

-The England manager is set to resist the temptation to rest captain Harry Kane ahead of the knockout stages but could make other changes in his attack.
+The duo are likely to come in for Kieran Trippier and Jude Bellingham, respectively.
+Elsewhere, Southgate is set to resist the temptation to rest captain Harry Kane ahead of the knockout stages but could make other changes in his attack.

 Predicted line-ups

-England: Pickford; Trippier, Stones, Maguire, Shaw; Rice, Bellingham; Foden, Mount, Sterling; Kane
+England: Pickford; Walker, Stones, Maguire, Shaw; Rice, Henderson; Foden, Mount, Sterling; Kane

 Wales: Ward; Roberts, Mepham, Rodon, Davies, Williams; Ampadu, Allen, Ramsey; Moore, Bale